 This is the 3 Zone model which is 18cm deep, or you can get a 7 Zone version which is 20cm deep and a little bit firmer.
 Most luxury mattresses are about 25-30cm, but this should do the job as long as you aren’t particularly heavy.

 Memory foam gives you more of a ‘hugging’ and ‘sinking’ feeling than you’d get with a sprung mattress.
 Some people find that memory foam feels a bit warm, but that it offers more consistent support than springs.

 This model was given an award from expert testers back in 2012.
 It comes with a 3 year warranty which is quite short for a mattress.
-But then again, it’s a double mattress for less than £200 from a brand you’ve actually heard of…
+But then again, it’s a double mattress for £200 from a brand you’ve actually heard of…

 The benefits of a zoned mattress